Leonard Hayflick: Biography

-Leonard Hayflick was born 20 May 1928 in Philadelphia, Pennsylvania.
+Hayflick was born May 20, 1928, in Philadelphia, Pennsylvania.
+His parents were Nathan Hayflick and Edna (née Silver) Hayflick.

 He received his Ph.D. at the University of Pennsylvania in 1956.
-After receiving a post-doctoral fellowship for study at the University of Texas Medical Branch in Galveston under the tutelage of the renowned cell culturist Prof. Charles M. Pomerat (1905–1964), he returned to Philadelphia, where he spent ten years as an Associate Member of the Wistar Institute and two years as an Assistant Professor of Research Medicine at the University of Pennsylvania.
+After receiving a post-doctoral fellowship for study at the University of Texas Medical Branch in Galveston under the tutelage of the renowned cell culturist Charles M. Pomerat (1905–1964), he returned to Philadelphia, where he spent ten years as an Associate Member of the Wistar Institute and two years as an Assistant Professor of Research Medicine at the University of Pennsylvania.

 In 1968, Hayflick was appointed Professor of Medical Microbiology at the Stanford University School of Medicine, Stanford, California.
 Hayflick resigned from Stanford in 1976 in protest to the behavior of a few of its administrators who were later shown to have wrongly accepted the beliefs of an NIH accountant who was unable to understand the unique concept of title to a self-duplicating biological system.
 Hayflick sued the NIH, who later agreed that the issue was in dispute.
 The behavior of Stanford and the NIH was later condemned by 85 prominent biologists who viewed him as having been "exonerated" by subsequent events.
 In 1982 he moved to the University of Florida, Gainesville, where he became Director of the Center for Gerontological Studies and Professor of Zoology in the College of Liberal Arts and Sciences and Professor of Microbiology and Immunology in the College of Medicine.

-In 1988, Hayflick joined the faculty of the University of California, San Francisco, where he is currently Professor of Anatomy.
-Hayflick is a member of numerous national and international scientific and public boards of directors and committees.
-He is now, or has been, on the Editorial Boards of more than ten professional journals.
-Hayflick was Editor-in-Chief of the international journal “Experimental Gerontology” for 13 years.
+In 1988, Hayflick joined the faculty of the University of California, San Francisco, where he was Professor of Anatomy.
+Hayflick was a member of numerous national and international scientific and public boards of directors and committees.
+He has been on the Editorial Boards of more than ten professional journals.
+Hayflick was Editor-in-Chief of the international journal "Experimental Gerontology" for 13 years.